Psychology and the Internet

-In Fall 2024, I’m teaching an original undergraduate seminar, via the Columbia Teaching Scholars program.
+In Fall 2024, I taught an original undergraduate seminar called Psychology and the Internet, via the Columbia Teaching Scholars program.

 You can view an interactive version of the syllabus here.